PavelKisliak/BitSerializer/README.md

 - Cross-platform (Windows, Linux, MacOS).

 ### Main features:
-- One common interface for different kind of formats (currently supported JSON, XML and YAML).
+- One common interface for different kind of formats (currently supported JSON, XML, YAML and CSV).
 - Simple syntax which is similar to serialization in the Boost library.
 - Validation of deserialized values with producing an output list of errors.
 - Support serialization for enum types (via declaring names map).
-- Support serialization for all STD containers.
+- Support serialization for most useful STD containers and types including modern `std::u16string` and `std::u32string`.
 - Support serialization to streams and files.
 - Encoding to various UTF formats.
 - Useful [string conversion submodule](docs/bitserializer_convert.md) (supports enums, classes, UTF encoding).